raspberrypilearning/robot-antenna/README.md

 Let’s get hands-on with electronics!
 This is where the Raspberry Pi comes in handy.
 You will program a small light called an LED (Light Emitting Diode) to flash.

-You will need a coloured LED, a straightened paper clip (not plastic-coated), a 220 ohm resistor and 4 female to female jumper wires.
+You will need a coloured LED, a straightened paper clip (not plastic-coated), a 220 ohm resistor, and 4 female to female jumper wires.

 ![](components.png "Components you will need")